grafov/kiwi/README.md

 Well after oftimization `kiwi` runs faster.
 It is not the fastest logger among benchmarked but not the slowest.
 It much faster than `logrus` and `log15` but slower than `logxi`.

+## Roadmap

+* custom filters
+* global thread-safe logger for simple apps
+* optional colour formatter for the console
+* throttling mode for outputs

 ## Origins

 * logfmt description [brandur.org/logfmt](https://brandur.org/logfmt)